Can you remortgage in the UK to buy a property abroad?

 - Complete the application and provide documents.
 This may include payslips, bank statements, proof of income, and details of the existing mortgage.
 We apply on your behalf if you choose to instruct us.

 If your plan involves letting out your existing property once you move abroad, you might also need to switch it to a buy to let mortgage.
-This can affect which lenders will consider your application, and some lenders will then consider you an ex-pat that may then complicate things further.
+This can affect which lenders will consider your application, and some lenders may then assess you under expat lending criteria, which can significantly reduce lender choice and increase complexity.

 Releasing equity to buy abroad can be an effective strategy, but you must plan carefully: